 On July 17, 2003, Prime Minister of the Russian Federation Mikhail Kasyanov signed Decree No. 442 On the Transboundary Movement of Wastes to facilitate the implementation of the law On Wastes from Production and Consumption and Russia's international obligations under the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal.
-The decree approves regulations regarding cross-border movements of waste and establishes import/export procedures for hazardous wastes.
-Licensing of hazardous waste export, import and transit is to be carried out by the Ministry of Economic Development and Trade (MEDT) based on authorizations made by the Ministry of Natural Resources (MNR) and its regional affiliates.
+The decree approves regulations regarding cross-border movements of waste export, import and transit is to be carried out by the Ministry of Economic Development and Trade (MEDT) based on authorizations made by the Ministry of Natural Resources (MNR) and its regional affiliates.